 An example may clarify the relationship.
 The programmer’s use of a string copying function that does not check length may be exploited by an attacker to place incorrect return values on the program stack, hence passing control of the execution to code provided by the attacker.
 The string copying function is the language vulnerability and the resulting weakness of the program in the face of the stack attack is the application vulnerability.
 The programming language vulnerability enables the application vulnerability.
 The language vulnerability can be avoided by using a string copying function that sets and enforces appropriate bounds on the length of the string to be copied.
 By using a bounded copy function the programmer improves the predictability of the code’s execution.

-The primary purpose of this document is to survey common programming language vulnerabilities; this is done in clause 6.
+The primary purpose of this document is to survey common programming language vulnerabilities; this is done in Clause 6.
 Each description explains how an application vulnerability can result.

 In Clause 7, additional application vulnerabilities are described.
 These are selected because they are associated with language weaknesses even if they do not directly result from language vulnerabilities.
-For example, a programmer might have stored a password in plain text (see subclause 7.17 Insufficiently protected stored credentials [XYM]) because the programming language did not provide a suitable library function for storing the password in a non-recoverable format.
+For example, a programmer might have stored a password in plain text (see 7.17 Insufficiently protected stored credentials [XYM]) because the programming language did not provide a suitable library function for storing the password in a non-recoverable format.

 In addition to considering the individual vulnerabilities, it is instructive to consider the sources of uncertainty that can decrease the predictability of software.
 These sources are briefly considered in the remainder of this clause.